Morikoi/asteroid-blaster/docs/topics/platforms.md

 #### Facts

-- Grafana evolved from a metric
+- Grafana evolved from a metrics dashboard to a platform with many data sour